 Asbury Park NJ: If you are a Bruce Springsteen fan, Asbury Park may conjure specific feelings and images in your mind, but Asbury Park is a great beach destination for families and is under 2 hours away.
 The boardwalk features mini golf, music, playgrounds, restaurants, retail shops, water parks, and more.
 You’ll find convenient restroom locations on these streets: First Avenue, Fourth Avenue, Asbury Park Convention Hall, Seventh Avenue and Deal Lake Drive.
 Beach passes can be purchased for $6 weekdays or $9 on weekends.

 Avon By the Sea: Avon-by-the-Sea is a beautiful spot in every season, but really shines in the summer.
 It is only 60 miles from Philadelphia and features clean, white sandy beaches, plus great restaurants and adorable shops.
-(Check out the Avon Pavilion or Maeberrie market for lunch!)
+(Check out the Avon Pavilion or Maeberrie Market for lunch!)
 Daily Wristbands are sold in person at the Sylvania Ave., Washington Ave., and Norwood Ave. tag booths when the beach is open.
-The cost of the daily wristband is $12 for people ages 12 and up, so it’s definitely affordable if you have little kids since 11 and under are free.
+The cost of the daily wristband is $12 for people ages 12 and up, so it’s definitely affordable if you have little kids since those 11 and under are free.

 Brigantine: Brigantine is a quiet beach town known for beautiful sunsets, great restaurants and of course, beaches.
 Nestled north of Atlantic City, there’s no boardwalk and it is typically a less crowded option for beach goers and therefore perfect for a beach day trip.
 Beach tags are required and fans we know like to park on the higher numbered streets, around 16th or 17th which are also close to the restrooms.